Skip to content

 That user will no longer be able to access the case as they do not have access to any bundles.

-Any orders or endorsements resulting from a hearing using Case Center will be distributed to parties directly through Case Center.
-Once the order or endorsement has been signed, the Court will upload it into the Orders and Endorsements bundle in your case.
-You will receive an email from Case Center when the order or endorsement has been uploaded.
+Orders, endorsements or judgments resulting from a hearing will be distributed to parties directly through Case Center.
+The court will upload these documents into the Orders and Endorsements bundle in the case.
+Counsel and parties will receive an email from Case Center when the order or endorsement has been uploaded.

-You can download the order or endorsement directly from Case Center in two ways:
+Counsel and parties can download the order, endorsement or judgment directly from Case Center in two ways:

 1. From the “Review” screen: